opencontext/arches-via-docker/README.md

    git checkout origin/v6
    ```

-If you want to deploy the latest stable version of Arches to a public (or organizational) Web server, use the `main` branch:
+If you want to deploy the latest stable version of (core) Arches to a public (or organizational) Web server, use the `main` branch:
    ```bash
    git checkout origin/main
    ```